jyj5558/theta/README.md

 d: Navigate to clipboard and 'Send to' to the 'Run selector'.
 Click on the 'metadata' icon to download file (you can filter available data once more in this page).
 Alternatively, go up to 'Send to' at the top of the page, choose 'File' and 'Accessions List', then click 'Create File'

 e: Open this file with Excel, convert text to columns (comma seperated delimiter) and remove/edit the file until it has the same order and headers as below:
+(ReadLength should be included, and it can be found in SRA search page)

 ```
 Run	BioProject	BioSample	ScientificName	pop	Instrument	LibraryLayout	sex